-Further, Michael Krigsman, CEO of Assuret and world-renowned contributor to ZDNet, recently summarized the problem with traditional corporate communications.
-In his blog on the topic, he outlines how the traditional one-way view of corporate communications is not effective in ERP implementations and other IT initiatives.
+Ineffective organizational change management and poor communications are often among the top contributors to ERP failures.
+The traditional one-way view of corporate communications is not effective in ERP implementations and other IT initiatives.
 Instead, executives and leaders need more bi-directional, collaborative forms of communication in order to be effective.

-This brings us to two central questions: what are the traits of effective communications and what can we do to make our communications more successful during our ERP implementations?
+This brings us to two central questions: what are the traits of effective communications, and what can we do to make our communications more successful during our ERP implementations?
 Below are five ERP communication best practices that we have seen work extremely well with our clients:

 4. Assign a dedicated organizational change management and communications team.
-Because project team members and consultants aren’t necessarily going to understand or recognize the need for effective communications, they might be inclined to let these activities fall by the wayside if and when the project timeline or budget gets tight.
-When forced to choose between completing software configuration or implementing more communication deliverables, team members and consultants will almost always choose the former.
+Because project team members and consultants aren’t necessarily going to understand or recognize the need for effective communications, they might be inclined to let these activities fall by the wayside when the project timeline or budget gets tight.
+When forced to choose between completing software configuration or implementing more communication deliverables, team members will almost always choose the former.
 Assigning a dedicated organizational change management team is one of the best ways to mitigate this conflict.

 Although there is no silver bullet for effective communications, the above best practices will help get your project started on the right foot.
 In addition, these valuable tips will help the ERP project team focus on an important, but too often overlooked, aspect of effective ERP implementations.